 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

 The School of Nuclear Medicine Technology accepts up to ten students into its program annually.
 Successful applicants will begin training in early September and finish in November of the following year.
-The program requires attendance five days a week, eight hours a day, plus some Saturdays.
+The program requires attendance five days a week, eight hours a day, plus a Saturday.

-The first eight weeks of the program are primarily classroom instruction.
+The first eleven weeks of the program are primarily classroom instruction.
 Topics include: physics, radiation biology, math and statistics, chemistry, radiopharmacy, computer processing, anatomy and physiology, patient care and nuclear medicine procedures.

 During the clinical rotations, students are instructed on a variety of cameras and computers.
 They are also trained in the proper techniques of radiopharmaceutical preparation in their radiopharmacy rotation.